 Net Price: $14,687

-Amherst College, founded in 1821 in Amherst, Massachusetts, is one of the finest higher education institutions in the nation.
+Amherst College was founded in 1821 in Amherst, Massachusetts.
+It’s one of the finest higher education institutions in the nation.
 This college actively encourages diversity both in culture and belief systems.
-Amherst’s secularist population is increasing on campus, and the Amherst College Humanists (ACH) club has been established to provide a welcoming place for the non-religious.
+Amherst’s secularist population is increasing on campus.
+The Amherst College Humanists (ACH) club provides a welcoming place for the non-religious.
 ACH is a highly active group that hosts multiple events throughout the year, including guest speakers who address the topic of secularist living.

 #2 – Reed College